Car Popping or Backfire + Check Engine Light

 When It Is Not Safe to Keep Driving

 Some mild popping noises can sound less serious than they really are.
-You should be more careful if the popping comes with a blinking light, rough running, or major loss of power.
+You should be more careful if it comes with a blinking light, rough running, or major loss of power.

 You should be extra careful if: